4paradigm/OpenMLDB/docs/en/deploy/conf.md

 - `offline.data.prefix` is set by default as `file:///tmp/openmldb_offline_storage/`, which is on TaskManager deployment machine.
 This can be set to other locations as required.
 - **Before starting TaskManager**, HDFS path can be configured by setting environment variable `HADOOP_CONF_DIR` to Hadoop configuration directory (Note: it is the environment variable, not the configuration item).
 The directory needs to include `core-site.xml`, `hdfs-site.xml` configuration files.
 For more information, refer to [Spark documentation](https://spark.apache.org/docs/3.2.1/configuration.html#inheriting-hadoop-cluster-configuration).

-- batchjob path `batchjob.jar.path` can be set automativally.
+- batchjob path `batchjob.jar.path` can be set automatically.
 It can be configured to other paths.

 ```{seealso}
 if Hadoop/Yarm requires Kerberos authentication, refer to [FAQ](../faq.md).